PyTables/PyTables/doc/New-Backend-Interface.rst

 the basic tests (including in-kernel queries) are passing already.

-In regards of the Table object, we have implemented buffered I/O so that preliminary benchamrks are showing that appends and regular and in-kernel queries can reach a performance that is similar to the original PyTables.
+In regards of the Table object, we have implemented buffered I/O so that preliminary benchmarks are showing that appends and regular and in-kernel queries can reach a performance that is similar to the original PyTables.

-Other objects like Array are there, but they are far from passing a significant amount of tests.
-And we did not started the job for CArray, EArray and VLArray yet.
-Also, indexes need CArray and EArray, so we still need to implement them before tackling the indexes port.
+Other objects like Array are there, but they are still far from passing a significant amount of tests.
+Besides, we did not started the job for CArray, EArray and VLArray yet.
+As indexes need CArray and EArray, we still need to implement those before tackling the indexes port.

-Another important feature of PyTables, the node cache, is being rewritten in a much simplified way, and works for some simplistic situations, but there are still some significant corners that need quite a bit of work.
+Another important feature of PyTables, the node cache, is being rewritten in a much simplified way, and it already works for some simplistic situations, but there are still some significant corners that need quite a bit of work.

 Finally, it is important to remark that we decided to do a major rewrite of many features of PyTables (most specially the Table iterators, which are now much simplfied and